 The best credit card sign-up bonus

 The card also offers a generous rewards program.
 In addition to the standard 1% cash back on purchases, cardholders can earn 5% cash back on the first $25,000 spent each year with office supply stores, mobile phone carriers, and internet and cable television services.
 Equipment purchases aren’t included in that category, unfortunately.
 Cardholders can also earn 2% cash back on the first $25,000 spent annually at gas stations and dining at restaurants each account anniversary year.
 Take note that introductory offers and APRs change often, so be sure to review the application and the terms and conditions carefully when you apply for the Ink Cash Business Card.

 Other cards worth noting

 Citi® Diamond Preferred® Card.
 While the Citi Diamond Preferred Card does not include a rewards program, there is a 0% introductory APR on purchases and balance transfers for a full 18 months.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer.
 After the introductory period the variable APR will be 11.99% – 21.99%, depending on your credit worthiness, and this card includes no annual fee.
-The Citi Diamond Preferred Card provides cardholders a concierge service, which can be used for just about everything, from booking hotel rooms and flights to purchasing concert tickets and making restaurant reservations.
+The Citi Diamond Preferred Card offers cardholders a concierge service, which can be used for booking hotel rooms and flights and more.
 Take advantage of Citi® Easy Deals℠ get what you want for less.
 You can earn Citi Easy Deals Points for the purchases you make with your card.
 Redeem your points for great online deals on name-brand merchandise, gift cards and even local deals.
 There is also $0 liability on unauthorized purchases and Citi® Identity Theft Solutions.